Screening for hepatitis C

 People who may want to talk to their doctors about screening for hepatitis C infection include:

-- Anyone who has ever injected illicit drugs
+- Anyone who has ever injected or inhaled illicit drugs

 - Anyone with unexplained, unusual liver function test results